-40 The seal must only be used by the authority of the Directors or of a committee of Directors authorised by the Directors.
+41 If the Charity has a seal it must only be used by the authority of the Directors or of a committee of Directors authorised by the Directors.
 The Directors may determine who shall sign any instrument to which the seal is affixed and unless otherwise so determined it shall be signed by a Director and by the secretary or by a second Director.